How to Reach Har Ki Dun Trek: Delhi, Mumbai & Bangalore (2026 Guide)

 Mountain Views from Har Ki Dun Trek

-• By Air: Catch a flight from Mumbai’s Chhatrapati Shivaji Maharaj International Airport to Dehradun’s Jolly Grant Airport.
-The flight duration is approximately 2-4 hours.
-Once you land, you can easily hire a taxi or take a shared cab to reach Sankri, the splendid base camp for the Har Ki Dun trek.
-Simply follow the same route mentioned earlier, and you’ll be on your way to an unforgettable adventure.
+• By Air (Mumbai to Dehradun): Catch a flight from Chhatrapati Shivaji Maharaj International Airport (BOM) to Jolly Grant Airport (DED).
+While most flights involve a short layover in Delhi, the total travel time is usually 4–6 hours.
+Once you land, you can hire a private taxi or take a shared cab from the airport to reach the Sankri base camp.
+This 10-hour scenic drive is the final step before you begin your guided Har Ki Dun expedition.

 How to Reach Har Ki Dun from Hyderabad